waiting-for-dev/web_pipe/docs/extensions/router_params.md

 # Router params

-This extension can be used in order to merge placeholder parameters that usually routers support (like `get /users/:id`) to the parameters hash added through [`:params` extension](params.md) (which is automatically loaded).
+This extension can be used to merge placeholder parameters that usually routers support (like `get /users/:id`) to the parameters hash added through the [`:params` extension](params.md) (which is automatically loaded if using `:router_params`).

-What this extension does is adding a transformation function to the registry with name `:router_params`.
+This extension adds a transformation function named `:router_params`to the registry.
 Internally, it merges what is present in rack env's `router.params` key.

 It automatically integrates with